The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 The Scotiabank Gold American Express Card comes with a $120 primary card annual fee which is nice to see Scotia hold onto as we are starting to see more of these premium cards bump up their annual fees from this exact amount that we have all become accustomed to.
 Supplementary cards are only $29 each which is also nice as most competing cards do charge $50 for each additional card.
 If you have a Scotiabank Ultimate Package bank account the annual fee is waived on the primary card!

-Typically, the standard welcome bonus offer on this card is 20,000 Scotia Rewards points however right now the welcome bonus on the card offers up to 40,000 Scene+ points !
-You'll receive 20,000 points when you spend $1,000 on the card in the first three months - that's right only $333.34 a month, this is one of the lowest spend requirements for a card of this level.
+Typically, the standard welcome bonus offer on this card is 20,000 Scotia Rewards points however right now the welcome bonus on the card offers up to 50,000 Scene+ points and no annual fee in the first year!
+You'll receive 30,000 points when you spend $2,000 on the card in the first three months.
 Then you can earn an additional 20,000 points if you spend at $7,500 on the card within the first year of having it.
 That's a pretty low threshold as well!
-Those 45,000 points are worth $450 towards any travel redemption.
+Those 50,000 points are worth $500 towards any travel redemption.

 The interest rate on the card is 20.99% on purchases.
 22.99% on cash advances and balance transfers.
 These rates are equivalent to or below many cards at this level.
 The card has a very low minimum annual income requirements of only $12,000 personal but you should note that you'll need a good credit rating to be considered